chooseaconduct/chooseaconduct.github.io/README.md

 ## Frequently Asked Questions (F.A.Q.) and Answers

 ### Q: What's the point?
-Where's the code?
+That's the whole code?
 Three words?
+Where's the enforcement procedure and process?

 **A**: Most code of conducts are page long political manifestos by "social jacobin revolutionaries / warriors"